Đuro Đaković: Memory

 From 1945 to 1990 a street in Zagreb was named after him, Đuro Đaković Workers' Street (Radnička cesta Đure Đakovića).
 The name was shortened to Workers' Street (Radnička cesta) after the Croatian War of Independence.

 A street in Ljubljana was also renamed after him, Đaković Road (Djakovićeva cesta), but the original name Litostroj Road (Litostrojska cesta) was restored in 1993.

-In Belgrade, the street once named after him was later re-dedicated to Georges Clemenceau.
+In Belgrade, the street once named after him was later re-dedicated by splitting to Eleftherios Venizelos and Raymond Poincaré.